Brijesh-Singh-git/Javascript-Mini-Projects/README.md

 # Javascript Mini Projects
-This folder consists of exciting and funny Javascript projects that are helpful for every beginner.
+This folder consists of exciting Javascript projects that are helpful for every beginner.
 I made this project to smooth my skills in Javascript.

 | S.No|Project Title | Live Preview |
 | :---         |     :---:      |          ---: |